ChanJoon/gvd_skeleton_planner/README.md

 # GVD Skeleton Planner

+> ⚠️ This project is currently UNDER DEVELOPMENT

 A ROS-based planning package that generates skeleton graphs from ESDF using Generalized Voronoi Diagrams (GVDs)

 ## Installation
 This package is intended to be used with [mav_voxblox_planning](https://github.com/ethz-asl/mav_voxblox_planning)

+For ROS1 Noetic, please use the forked versions of `voxblox` and `mav_voxblox_planning` that resolve build and dependency issues, and remove TF lookup functionality for simplified integration.

 ```bash
 mkdir -p ~/catkin_ws/src